 The education system has continuously developed and grown with time.
 From those days where only a few courses were counted as the major ones with the rest being labeled as a space filler, the educational system has certainly moved in line with the time.
 As of today, you can see different courses on offer with great career options and future.
 One of those new modern-day courses on offer is public relations and today we are going to discuss in-depth about the public relations courses in India which includes it’s syllabus, eligibility criteria and more.

 PR Course also known as the art of creating and developing a positive relationship with people via strategic management, this has become the need of time.
 With the world going through such a fast-paced development phase, the opportunities for a person with strategic knowledge of handling and overseeing people are much needed.

-We here discuss different branches of public relations courses and see viable career opportunities for people.
+We here will also discuss different branches of public relations courses and see viable career opportunities for people.
 Read along.

 What is Public Relations?

 Not many people know the exact definition or role of public relations.
 For some, it’s just a mere word for managing people while for some it’s one of the most strategic roles around.
 Public Relations, also known as PR is an activity of developing and controlling the information relays between organizational hierarchy and outside media.
 It is something that helps the organization to maintain the relations with stakeholders and outsiders in order.